troldal/OpenXLSX/README.markdown

   Building on Windows using MSYS has not been tested.
   Building using the Intel compiler has not been tested.

+  ## Unicode
+  All string manipulations and usage in OpenXLSX uses the C++ std::string, which uses UTF-8 encoding.
+Also, Excel uses UTF-8 encoding internally (actually, it might be possible to use other encodings, but I'm not sure about that).

+  For the above reason, if you work with other text encodings, you have to convert to/from UTF-8 yourself.
+There are a number of options (e.g. std::codecvt or Boost.Locale).
+I will also suggest that you see James McNellis' presentation at CppCon 2014: https://youtu.be/n0GK-9f4dl8

   ## Usage

   ```cpp